 In a world where state-sponsored terrorism exists, it’s hard to see how any reasonable man can argue against a strong military.

-We have been fighting terrorism for the last 16 years.
-It’s time to let the military do what they need to do in order to defeat ISIS.
+We have been fighting terrorism for the last 17 years.
+ISIS still remains a threat, which is why I believe we should let the military do what they need to do in order to defeat them.

 With states like North Korea, Iran, and Russia actively bolstering their ballistic and nuclear missile programs, the United States can’t stand idly by without a proper missile defense shield.